 You can be confident in the credibility of our school.
-Penn Foster College’s Veterinary Technician Associate Degree Program is fully accredited by the Committee on Veterinary Technician Education and Activities (CVTEA) of the American Veterinary Medical Association (AVMA) as a program for educating veterinary technicians.
+Penn Foster College’s Veterinary Technician Associate Degree Program has FULL Accreditation with the American Veterinary Medical Association (AVMA)through their Committee on Veterinary Technician Education and Activities (CVTEA).
 This accreditation “represents the highest standard of achievement for veterinary medical education in the United States.
-Institutions that earn accreditation confirm their commitment to quality and continuous improvement through a rigorous and comprehensive peer review.
+Institutions that earn accreditation confirm their commitment to quality and continuous improvement through a rigorous and comprehensive peer review.”

 Penn Foster College has been approved by Arizona to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.